Corona Rigidity: Ulam-stability

 is a topologically trivial homomorphism, then $\Phi$ has an asymptotically additive lifting. \end{lemma}

-In the proof, the assumption that all $A_n$ are finite is needed in order to use the classical characterization of comeager subsets of the product $\prod_n A_n$ (see e.g., \cite[Theorem~9.9.1]{Fa:STCstar}).
-The analog of Lemma~\ref{L.AsympAdd} is true in some other categories (\cite{Fa:Liftings}).
+In the proof, the assumption that all $A_n$ are finite is needed in order to use the classical characterisation of comeager subsets of the product $\prod_n A_n$ (see e.g., \cite[Theorem~9.9.1]{Fa:STCstar}).
+The analog of Lemma~\ref{L.AsympAdd} is true in some other categories (see~\S\ref{S.fields-etc}).

 \begin{problem} Find new instances of categories $\cG$ and ideals $\cI$, $\cJ$ under which the analog of Lemma~\ref{L.AsympAdd} holds. \end{problem}